Our Story & Beliefs

 Working in tandem with Canty’s Bath, NH farm – The Farm at Woods Hill – and other small scale purveyors, Woods Hill Table celebrates the ancestral diet through sustainable sourced local ingredients and utilizing “the whole animal” approach.
 The menu features grass-fed proteins, sustain-ably caught fish, raw milk cheeses, locally grown and soaked organic grains, raw fermented foods and organic produce to deliver nutrient dense dishes that employ the best ecologically viable ingredients available.

 Farmageddon – The Unseen War on American Family Farms has been lauded by The New York Times, Los Angeles Times and the Washington Post.
-Kristin lives in Concord, MA with her husband, Jim Canty and their four children.
+Kristin lives in Concord, MA with her four children.

 Chef de Cuisine